rdlauer/articles/blues/tadiran/tadiran-vs-lipo.md

 - **Emergency Devices:** Devices like fire/smoke detectors and alarm systems often use these batteries due to their long shelf-life.

-- **Edge Computing Devices:** Devices deployed in remote or difficult-to-access locations often use Tadrian batteries due to their high energy density and long operational life.
+- **Edge Computing Devices:** Devices deployed in remote or difficult-to-access locations may want to use Tadrian batteries due to their high energy density and long operational life.

-When it comes to integrating with the [Blues Notecard](https://blues.io/products/notecard/), [this Tadiran](https://shop.blues.io/collections/accessories/products/tadiran-lithium-battery) is ideal for the high current pulses the Notecard may require when used in a region that requires access to a GSM network:
+When it comes to integrating with the [Blues Notecard](https://blues.io/products/notecard/), [this specific Tadiran](https://shop.blues.io/collections/accessories/products/tadiran-lithium-battery) is ideal for the high current pulses the Notecard requires when used in a region that requires access to a GSM network:

 ![tadiran blues](tadiran-blues.webp)